mucommander/mucommander/package/readme.txt

 Improvements:
 - Accelerate copying to remote servers using SFTP.
 - Invert selection is now also applied on directories.
+- Set initial look and feel to "GTK+" on Linux as it better handles scaling for HiDPI.

 Localization:
 - Korean translation updated.